connexcs/docs/billing.md

 # Billing

-When you subscribe to ConnexCS you have 2 main tariffs that you can use, either per minute or per channel.
+When you subscribe to ConnexCS you have 2 main tariffs that you can use: either per minute or per channel.

 ## ConnexCS Billing per channel

-This is the traditional approach where you pay for a set number of channels.
+This is the traditional approach where you pay for a set number of channels or ports.

 ### Advantages